1. Home

 D0: Prepare and plan for the 8D process

-The lab has intermittent, unacceptable responses on ER proficiency testing, usually in cases near the 1% positive quantitative threshold.
+The laboratory has intermittent unacceptable responses on ER PT, usually in cases near the 1% positive quantitative threshold.
 More often, the ER is resulted as negative when the intended response is low positive, but occasionally, ER is resulted as low positive when the intended response is negative.
 Similarly, in daily case work, there is often intraobserver variability among pathologists regarding ER interpretation.
-Based on annual monitoring data, the percent of ER negative breast cancers observed in the laboratory is within published benchmarks (<25-30%).
-It is anticipated that the issue is possibly multi-factorial, including pathologist read-out error and/or suboptimal assay conditions (either over- or under-staining).
+Based on annual monitoring data, the percentage of ER negative breast cancers observed in the laboratory is within published benchmarks (<25-30%).
+It’s anticipated that the issue is possibly multi-factorial, including pathologist read-out error and/or suboptimal assay conditions (either over- or under-staining).

 D1: Form a team

-Representatives from stakeholder groups including lab staff/supervisor, medical director, breast pathologists and other pathologists resulting ER IHC, breast oncologists
+Representatives from stakeholder groups including laboratory staff/supervisor, medical director, breast pathologists, other pathologists resulting ER IHC, breast oncologists.

 D2: Describe the problem

-The lab is experiencing unacceptable responses in ER proficiency testing.
-In most instances, a clear trend in the unacceptable responses is not appreciated and pathologists routinely disagree on quantitation.
+The laboratory is experiencing unacceptable responses in ER PT.
+In most instances, a clear trend in unacceptable responses is not appreciated and pathologists routinely disagree on quantitation.

 D3: Interim containment action